latent-to/developer-docs/docs/concepts/commit-reveal.md

 The [Immunity Period](../resources/glossary.md#immunity-period) for neurons is the interval (measured in blocks) during which a neuron (miner or validator) newly registered on a subnet is 'immune' from deregistration due to performance.
 The duration of this period value should always be larger than the Commit Reveal interval, otherwise the immunity period will expire before a given miner's scores are available, and they may be deregistered without having their work counted.

 :::danger
-Subnet owners must ensure that the miner immunity period is larger than the commit reveal interval.
+Subnet owners must ensure that the miner immunity period is larger than the Commit Reveal interval.
 :::

-When updating the immunity period or commit reveal interval hyperparameters for a subnet, use the following formula:
+When updating the immunity period or Commit Reveal interval hyperparameters for a subnet, use the following formula:

 $$

-\text{new immunity period} = \left( (\text{new commit reveal period} \times \text{tempo}) - (\text{old commit reveal period} \times \text{tempo}) \right) + \text{old immunity period}
+\text{new immunity period} = \left( (\text{new Commit Reveal period} \times \text{tempo}) - (\text{old Commit Reveal period} \times \text{tempo}) \right) + \text{old immunity period}

 $$

-## Automatic commit reveal (added in commit reveal 4)
+## Automatic Commit Reveal (added in Commit Reveal 4)

-Previous versions of commit reveal required validators to explicitly reveal their committed weights in order to input them to Yuma Consensus.
+Previous versions of Commit Reveal required validators to explicitly reveal their committed weights in order to input them to Yuma Consensus.
 This opened an exploit vector where validators could wait until after other weights are revealed, then decide whether or not to reveal their own previously submitted weights for the tempo based on whether or not it would hurt or help vtrust.

 The Drand-based automatic reveal system prevents that exploit, and more generally provides several important benefits: